 Investment income is derived primarily from the Company's holdings of marketable securities.
 Earnings on securities may vary based on fluctuating interest rates, dividend payout levels, and the timing of purchases, sales, redemptions or maturities of securities.
-For the three-month period ended July 31, 2019 investment income includes a \$125,000 dividend from Morion.
-Other income included the sale of a fixed asset for a gain of \$50,000 for the three-month period ended July 31, 2019.
+For the six-month period ended October 31, 2019 investment income includes a \$125,000 dividend from Morion, compared to a \$105,000 dividend from Morion in the same period in fiscal 2019.

-Income Tax Provision
+Income Tax Provision (Benefit)